google-research/nisaba/nisaba/scripts/brahmic/README.md

 However, as *Om* has a standard phonetic transcription, it is represented as `ōm̐`, as an exception to this convention.

+## Fixed rule transliteration {#fixed}

+This FST converts fixed rule Brahmic romanization to corresponding native text.

+By fixed rule romanization, we refer to the set of deterministic rules used to unambiguously represent Brahmic scripts using ASCII characters, for input purposes.
+[ITRANS](https://en.wikipedia.org/wiki/ITRANS) for Devanagari and [Mozhi](https://sites.google.com/site/cibu/mozhi2) for Malayalam are examples.

+The rules defined in the script specific `fixed.tsv` convert the ASCII text to [ISO 15919](https://en.wikipedia.org/wiki/ISO_15919) as per above schemes.
+That ISO 15919 output is then converted to respective Brahmic text using ISO-to-native conversion defined in [ISO 15919 romanization](#iso).

 ## C++ API {#cc}

 ### Higher level Grammar and Normalizer Classes